tremor-rs/tremor-www/README.md

 npm run start
 ```

-By default, a browser window serving the website will open at http://localhost:3000.
+By default, a browser window serving the website will open at http://localhost:3000 (supports live-reload as you edit).

 ## Syntax Highlighting